Pelmen323/Kaiserreich_Autotests/README.md

 *Opinion modifiers tests:*
 - unused opinion modifiers test (finds all opinion modifiers that are set but never checked)

+*Performance tests*
+- usage of conditions that can be converted to 'is_ally_with' condition instead test
+- focuses/decisions/events that can be optimized by using ideology flags tests

 *Scripted triggers and effects tests:*
 - unused scripted triggers test (finds all scripted triggers that are not used)
 - unused scripted effects test (finds all scripted effects that are not used)